 Co-President - Ou Xiaokun Professor Ou is UNESCO Cousteau Ecotechnie Professor, Yunnan University and Director of its Institute of Ecology and Geobotany.
 Foremost expert on ecological classification of Yunnan's vegetation communities, particularly the ecosystem known as the "dry-hot valley," he's published a major study, as well as numerous papers.
 He has long been dedicated to conservation of ecosystems he sees threatened in Yunnan province.
 Professor Ou has been the single most important supporter in China of BDC's efforts.

-Co-President - Hardy Wieting, Jr Philosopher and lawyer by training, Dr. Wieting found the public interest career he was looking for in conservation of biodiversity.
-Dr. Jenkins asked him to learn taxonomy, ecological niches, computers -- and also to propagate and manage a network of centers employing new conservation methodology.
-He thus was one of the principal creators of the network of Natural Heritage Programs/CDCs, now an independent, permanent network of entities rooted in local governments.
+Co-President - Hardy Wieting, Jr Philosopher and lawyer by training, Dr. Wieting found the public interest career he was looking for: conservation of biodiversity.
+Dr. Jenkins asked him to learn taxonomy, ecological niches, computers -- and to propagate and manage a network of centers employing new conservation methodology.
+He's thus one of the principal creators of the network of Natural Heritage Programs/CDCs, now an independent, permanent network of entities rooted in local governments.
 Innovation in contracts and financing led on to developing training programs, responsive supervision, agency cooperation, and participation in system design.
 Dr. Wieting has been leading BDC's efforts in Asia.
 He's also authored books about China and about birds.
 PhD Princeton, J.D.
 Yale, B.A.
 Stanford.
 Fulbright Scholar Oxford.

 Co-Director, Yunnan Natural Heritage Conservation Decision Center - Peng Shengjing Peng Shengjing, whose English name is Samantha, has been working with YN-NHCDC since plans were first being drafted and she was a new graduate student in ecology.
 A native of Kunming, the capital of Yunnan province, she is currently a PhD candidate at the University of Ghent as well as the Co-Director of YN-NHCDC.
 One of her main tasks in Kunming is to enlist the aid of graduate students in ecology in populating the YN-NHCDC database on Yunnan's biodiversity and to supervise their work.